-The 2016 Action Plan summarizes the history and background of the Firewise Board, outlines previous accomplishments, and identifies several projects for 2016.
+The 2016 Firewise Action Plan summarizes the history and background of the Firewise Board, outlines previous accomplishments, and identifies several projects for 2016.
 The Action Plan calls for GIS mapping of properties with adequate (or inadequate) defensible space, multiple mass mailings to educate the community about defensible space and to share recent success stories, a series of "Firewise Education Days", consideration of an ordinance to mandate thinning, ongoing participation in regional meetings and activities, and purchasing additional sirens.
 The Action Plan also calls for a Community Wildfire Protection Plan (CWPP) specific to the needs, risks, and opportunities of the Village.

-Rio Grande Watershed Coalition Landscape Restoration Strategy
+Rio Grande Water Fund & Taos Valley Watershed Coalition Landscape Restoration Strategy

 The Landscape Restoration Strategy (LRS) was developed over seven months during 2014-2015 by the Taos Valley Watershed Coalition.
-The Coalition developed several strategies to identify the most suitable forest treatments across the Rio Grande Watershed under certain forest conditions.
+The Coalition developed several strategies to identify the most suitable forest treatments across the Rio Grande watershed under certain forest conditions.
 The Coalition worked together to develop a list of priority areas for future forest treatments and to seek funding for future planning, environmental clearances under the National Environmental Policy Act, and for forest thinning projects.
-The strategy for treating the forest within the Upper Rio Hondo is to "integrate the natural distribution of rocky ridges, talus slopes, and other landscape features as anchor points for breaking up fuel continuity."
-This strategy is applied "on the ground" and illustrated in the Upper Rio Hondo Forest Fuel Treatments Map.
+The strategy for treating the forest within the Upper Rio Hondo watershed is to "integrate the natural distribution of rocky ridges, talus slopes, and other landscape features as anchor points for breaking up fuel continuity."
+Aspen management is a primary focus of the landscape restoration strategy and the recommended fuel treatments.
+This strategy is applied "on the ground" and illustrated in the Upper Rio Hondo Forest Fuel Treatments Map and other sources." - Landscape Restoration Strategy.
+Taos Valley Watershed Coalition.
+2015.